Customer targeting consists of identifying those persons that are more prone to a specific product or service.

 We can calculate the data distribution to see the percentage of instances for each class.

-Here, the number of calls without conversion is much greater than the number of calls with conversion, as expected.
+Here, as expected, the number of calls without conversion is much greater than the number of calls with conversion.

 We can also calculate the inputs-targets correlations between the conversion rate and all the customer features to see which variables might influence the buying process.